pengooseDev/goose_module/jotai/README.md

   }
 }

-// Create an instance of the state manager const initialState: PlaylistStatus = {
+// 5.
+Create an instance of the Playlist class const initialState: PlaylistStatus = {
   playlist: [],
   index: 0,